 What Size Wire Do I Need for a Level 1 EV Charger?

-Now that you understand the amperage rating of a Level 1 EV charger and the dedicated circuit breaker size for a Level 1 EV charger, we will tell you how these two ratings are important in determining the right wire size for your Level 1 EV charger installation.
+Now that you understand the amperage rating of a Level 1 EV charger and the dedicated circuit breaker size, let’s see how these factors determine the correct wire size for installation.

 What Type of Cables Can Be Used to Install a Level 1 EV Charger?